-Internally, there are also cases where an unchecked exception still cannot be propagated (most notably during the subscribe and request phases), due to concurrency races that could lead to double on or on complete conditions.
+Internally, there are also cases where an unchecked exception still cannot be propagated (most notably during the subscribe and request phases), due to concurrency races that could lead to double onError or onComplete conditions.
 When these races happen, the error that cannot be propagated is "dropped".
 These cases can still be managed to some extent by using customizable hooks.
 See Dropping Hooks.